Spec-Driven Development

 Specs before code, always

-No feature, no framework migration, no architectural change begins without a spec file committed to the repository.
+Two spec types do the work: Feature Specs describe what to change and flow through the pipeline once; Anchor Specs describe how the system is and update deliberately.
+No change begins without a spec file committed to the repository.
 A plan in a chat window is not a spec.

 Gates you can defend